goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 > The Launch URL = blank://blank will prevent authentik from displaying it on the user's login page in authentik.

 -   Go to **Applications -> Applications**.
--   Name = What ever you fancy e.g. FGT-SSLVPN
+-   Name = Whatever you fancy e.g. FGT-SSLVPN
 -   Slug = app.slug.name
 -   Group = empty (------)
 -   Provider = The provider you created before e.g. "FGT SSL SAML Provider"